seralexeev/xrabbit.dev/README.md

 date: 30-05-2025
 ```

-While I was looking for parts I thought why do I need 2 motors at the back and why not just leave one and put an axle or differential.
-But then I got the idea to slightly adjust the wheel speeds depending on the steering angle.
-Basically it's the same differential but electronic.
-For example when turning right slightly slow down the right motor.
-It's trivial to implement you just need to pick a good function because it seems it is not linear.
+While I was looking for parts I thought, why do I need two motors in the back and why not just leave one and put in an axle or a differential.
+But then the idea came to slightly adjust the wheel speeds depending on how the steering turns.
+Basically the same as a differential but electronic.
+For example, when turning right, slow down the right motor a bit.
+It's trivial to implement, just need to choose a good function since it doesn't seem linear.

 ---